R-W-Jones/DigitalGarden/src/site/notes/Cross-Disciplinary Connections/Hub - Cross-Disciplinary Connections.md

 ## Get Started

 Select a subtopic situated above to explore the cross-disciplinary connections shaping the electronic vehicle industry.
-Let's collaborate across disciplines to drive positive change and pave the way for a greener future!